ArnaudBarre/tsl/README.md

 ### Add a configuration

 Add a `tsl.config.ts` file to your project root.
-If you don't have one, all core rules are enabled.
+If you don't have one, all core rules are enabled (cli only, editor integration requires a config).

 You can either enable all core rules and disable some of them or update options if needed,